pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// DriverName determines which resource driver is to be used for
 	// allocation of a ResourceClaim that uses this class.
 	//
-	// Resource drivers have a unique name in reverse domain order
+	// Resource drivers have a unique name in normal domain order
 	// (acme.example.com).
 	DriverName string